Curtea de Argeș Cathedral: Legends

-A legend tells of Radu Negru employing a Meşterul Manole or Manoli as architect.
+A legend tells of Radu Negru employing a Meșterul Manole or Manoli as architect.
 With Manole being unable to finish the walls, the prince threatened him and his assistants with death.
 At last Manole suggested that they should follow the ancient custom of placing a living woman into the foundations; and that she who first appeared on the following morning should be the victim.
 The other masons warned their families, and Manole was forced to sacrifice his own wife.
 Thus the cathedral was built.

 When Manole and his masons told the prince that they could always build an even greater building, Radu Negru had them stranded on the roof so that they could not build something to match it.
 They fashioned wooden wings and tried to fly off the roof, but, one by one, they all fell to the ground.
 A spring of clear water, named after Manole, is said to mark the spot where he fell.

 This motif is widespread in South-East Europe, most notably also in Russia, like the blinding of the Masons of Saint Basil's Cathedral by Ivan the Terrible.